 But hold on Gabe, isn’t Ahrefs an SEO took?
 And yes, it is, but organic search results are where a lot of your conversion funnels begin.
 A common TOF issue when organic search is your entry point is keywords with low search intent or keywords that are ambiguous.
 Learning about SEO is a huge benefit when it comes to CRO.
 They should work hand in hand to create a truly powerful conversion experience.
 The wrong keywords will lead to low conversions.
 The right keywords but the wrong layout and messaging lead to low conversions.
 But the right keywords with high search intent where the user clicks and is met with copy that speaks to their need is like printing your own money.

+The better we know our prospects the better we can convert them into customers.
+Sparktoro is a tool that blew my mind the first time I used it.
+And ever since has become a tool I rely on to gain audience insights.
 Simply put, Sparktoro lets you input a keyword, a website URL, or even a social media account to see what other websites, social media accounts, and media sources your prospects visit or follow.
 It also provides common words and hashtags used by the audience you’re researching.

 Wynter is a conversion rate optimization tool and messaging testing platform where for a reasonable price you can have real users within your preferred demographic and lifestyle visit your website and give feedback.
-There are a number of different testing options; full-page messaging, value proposition testing, email testing, etc.
+There are a number of different testing options; full-page messaging, value proposition testing, email testing, etc. I’ve used this on several e-commerce conversion rate optimization projects and got great results.
+Remember, the people viewing are paid, so that isn’t as good as organic visitors, but it is still insightful if you set it up correctly and ask the right questions.

 A header that is cluttered, and overloaded with text, images, and icons that makes it nearly impossible to navigate.